 352 pages, Columbia University Press, 2017

 Design thinking is becoming increasingly popular.
 The practice—which authors Jeanne Liedtka, Randy Salzman, and Daisy Azer describe as “a problem-solving approach with a unique set of qualities: human centered, possibility driven, option focused, and iterative”—is no longer confined to the private sector.
 It is catching on with social entrepreneurs and practitioners, even within large, hierarchical, bureaucratic, and risk-averse social and public sector organizations.
-Like the authors of Design Thinking for the Greater Good at the University of Virginia, we at Stanford’s Stanford’s Hasso Plattner Institute of Design">Hasso Plattner Institute of Design (also known as the d.school) are excited by this dramatic rise in interest in and practice of the approach.
+Like the authors of Design Thinking for the Greater Good at the University of Virginia, we at Stanford’s Stanford’s Hasso Plattner Institute of Design (also known as the d.school) are excited by this dramatic rise in interest in and practice of the approach.

 Liedtka, Salzman, and Azer’s book makes an important contribution in outlining some of the challenges and opportunities of applying design thinking behaviors and mindsets in the social sector.
 They make a case for increasing the capacity needed to scale the approach across the sector, provide a framework for practitioners to apply it within their organizations, and offer case studies of organizations that have done so.